The Essential Histogram: Introduction

-This paper proposes a rule for constructing a histogram that is motivated by the two main goals of the histogram, see \cite{FrPiPu07}: \begin{enumerate} \item The histogram provides estimates of probabilities via relative areas. \item The histogram provides a display of the `density` of the data that is simple but informative, i.e. it aims to {have few bins}, but still shows the important features of the data, {such as modes.} \end{enumerate}
+This paper proposes a rule for constructing a histogram that is motivated by the two main goals of the histogram \citep[see][]{FrPiPu07}: The histogram provides estimates of probabilities via relative areas; and it provides a display of the density that is simple but informative, i.e. it aims to {have few bins}, but still shows the important features of the data, such as modes.